thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-25-crop-selection.md

 ### Conclusion

 The project has demonstrated that machine learning, particularly tree-based models like XGBoost, can provide valuable insights into agricultural decision-making.
 With further improvements and expanded datasets, such models can significantly contribute to precision agriculture.

+The code of this project is available [here](https://github.com/thanhtungvudata/Smart-Crop-Selection).

+For further inquiries or collaboration, please contact me at [my email](mailto:tungvutelecom@gmail.com).